 - Preheat the oven to 360 degrees F (180 degrees C).

-- Place mushrooms and garlic cloves on a baking sheet.
+- Place the mushrooms and 2 peeled garlic cloves on a baking sheet.

 - Sprinkle salt and pepper powder and drizzle extra virgin olive oil all over.

 - Toss to coat the mushrooms with the oil.

 - Arrange the mushrooms in a single layer.

 - Keep the tray in the middle rack of the oven and roast the mushrooms for 30 minutes.